shu6h4m/MicroSoft_Activator/README.md

 ----------------------------------------------------------------------------------------------------

-Select other options from given menu for Activating MsOffice and otherwise. 😈
+Select other options from given menu for Activating MsOffice. 😈

 ----------------------------------------------------------------------------------------------------
 </br>

                                   Thankyou for Scrolling this long 🍻